MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 The **Schedule** grid is fully accessible and can be used with screen readers such as Narrator, JAWS, or NVDA.
 You can move through the grid area by using arrow keys (as in Microsoft Excel), you can use the Tab key to advance through the interactive user interface elements, and you can use the Down arrow key, the Enter key, or the Spacebar to select and open the drop-down menus.

 ## Project limitations
-You should be aware of the following limitations if you are using the work breakdown structure in Project Operations.
+You should be aware of the following limitations if you're using the work breakdown structure in Project Operations.
 These limits apply to projects and tasks.
 For more information, see [Project for the web limits and boundaries](/project-for-the-web/project-for-the-web-limits-and-boundaries).

 | **Field**                                          |  **Limit**           |
 |----------------------------------------------------|----------------------|